 3. Look at the Possible Solutions

-Such references often help children feel better as they don’t feel the only ones encountering the problem, besides setting an example or forming connections to problem solve effectively.
+Such references often help children feel better as they don’t feel the only ones encountering the problem, besides setting an example and forming connections to problem solve effectively.

 What is critical here is to allow them to let your children think of their own possible solutions.
-You should act as a guide, a facilitator helping them find answers to their questions but in no way problem solving for them.
+You should act as a guide, a facilitator helping them find answers to their questions but in no way problem solving for your kids.

 4. Let Them Try Their Own Solutions